CollinAlpert/Java2DB/README.md

 <dependency>
     <groupId>com.github.collinalpert</groupId>
     <artifactId>java2db</artifactId>
-    <version>2.0</version>
+    <version>2.1</version>
 </dependency>
 ```
 Or include the [JAR](https://github.com/CollinAlpert/Java2DB/releases/latest) in your project.
-To begin using this library, you need to do two things on program start (or whenever you feel like it, it just may not work then):
+To begin using this library, you need to do two things on program start:
 1. Connect to the database.
 Set the static variables ``HOST``, ``DATABASE``, ``USERNAME``, ``PASSWORD`` and optionally ``DATABASE_TYPE`` and ``PORT`` of the `DBConnection` class to achieve possibility of connection.
 2. Register an instance of all of your services.
 Use the ``IoC.registerService`` method to do this.
 Using the above example, it would look something like this: ``IoC.registerService(Person.class, new PersonService());``.